 Our Assessment Team

-Dr. Holley (Pitts) Arnold
+Holley (Pitts) Arnold, PhD

-Dr. Holley Pitts Arnold is a postdoctoral fellow.
+Dr. Holley Pitts Arnold is an Assistant Scientist.
 She completed her PhD in Experimental Psychology through the University of Louisville.
 Holley’s work broadly focuses on understanding the cognitive, language, and socioemotional development of children who have neurodevelopmental disorders such as fragile X syndrome, Williams syndrome, and duplication 7q11.23 syndrome.
 Her current research focuses on investigating how early indicators of physiological and behavioral development may impact children’s everyday living skills, social communication abilities, self-regulatory skills, and psychopathology.
 Holley is very excited about her position at the NDD Lab and looks forward to working with the children and their families who participate in our research!

 For more detailed information regarding Dr. Holley Pitts Arnold’s research, you can review her ResearchGate profile

-Kaitlyn Cortez : Graduate Student
+Kaitlyn Cortez : Doctoral Student

 Kaitlyn Cortez